marcoscao/ak/README.md

 ak_generate:
   - dump to xml every "chunk number" of albums
+  - let user stop/cancel operation, saving until last or current complete album
+  - update support
+  - list failed items
+  - make use of xml_manager
+  - continue refactoring
+  - log to file

 ak_sync:
   - sync_del removing from target those items not found in source xml
   - sync_upd copy new items found in the xml into target
-  - identify failed source items names ( not found, error reading... )
-  - identify failed target items names ( not copied maybe due to space or not mounted, ... )
+  - save failed source and target items names to a file ( not found, error reading, not copied due to not enough space or not mounted, ... )

 ak_query: